 Bold blue = Q-lite, the original sayings of Yahshua based on the Three Source Hypothesis

 Blue = I’m not sure if this was part of Q-lite

-Sondergut = saying or part of saying was probably a part of Q-lite but either the author of Matthew or one of the authors of Luke omitted it
+Sondergut = saying or part of saying that was probably a part of Q-lite but either the author of Matthew or one of the authors of Luke omitted it

-This interpretation of the reconstruction of Q-lite would not have been possible without the teachings of my preceptor and philosopher P. R. Sarkar.
+The reconstruction and interpretation of this version of Q-lite would not have been possible without the teachings of my preceptor and favourite philosopher P. R. Sarkar (1921-1990).